NervanaSystems/ngraph/doc/source/doc-contributor-README.rst

-When **verbosely** documenting functionality of specific sections of code -- whether they're entire code blocks within a file, or code strings that are **outside** the Intel Nervana Graph `documentation repo`_, here is an example of best practice:
+When **verbosely** documenting functionality of specific sections of code -- whether they're entire code blocks within a file, or code strings that are **outside** the Intel nGraph `documentation repo`_, here is an example of best practice:

 Say the file named ``dqn_atari.py`` has some interesting functionality that could benefit from more explanation about one or more of the pieces in context.
 To keep